Digital Doubles Are Revolutionizing Hollywood. But Why Do Movie Stars Hate Them?

 A latex mask just wasn’t going to cut it.
 When it came to creating the look for Thanos — Josh Brolin’s half-the-universe-murdering supervillain in Avengers: Infinity War (and its April sequel, Avengers: Endgame) — the creative quorum at Digital Domain, a visual-effects house subcontracted by Marvel Studios, knew they’d need to create a “digital double” of Brolin to effectively embody the character: an eight-foot-tall, purple-hued holy warrior with the pleated chin of a blue whale and hands the size of Thanksgiving turkeys.

-So Digital Domain’s Digital Human Group (yes, that’s the real name of the department) set about extensively scanning Brolin, using hundreds of SLR cameras to achieve a high-resolution capture of his every facial nuance, as well as “motion studies” intended to archive the actor’s physicality and gait.
+So Digital Domain’s Digital Humans Group (yes, that’s the real name of the department) set about extensively scanning Brolin, using hundreds of SLR cameras to achieve a high-resolution capture of his every facial nuance, as well as “motion studies” intended to archive the actor’s physicality and gait.
 In front of an array of devices called machine vision cameras, Brolin performed different facial expressions and ran through dialogue in several emotional registers to create a “computer training model.”

 The endgame, of course, was to compile a vast computer library of renderings of him as Thanos that could be digitally manipulated by filmmakers, even long after Brolin had left the set.
 “And we then take all of this data that we’ve created, right?
 This big mountain of data all about the actors; the way they look, the way their skin moves,” says Darren Hendler, Digital Domain’s Digital Human Group director, “and we use all this data to build a version of them that looks real — that generally they’re driving — that performs and looks photo realistic.”

-In light of the studio’s plans to use its scanned footage of Carrie Fisher as Princess Leia Organa, originally compiled for Star Wars: The Force Awakens, in the upcoming Star Wars: Episode IX, this raised an inevitable (and dark) question: To what extent did Disney want all of those accumulated digital renderings of Brolin to complete the movie in the event of his untimely death?
+In light of the parent company of Marvel Studios Disney’s plans to use its scanned footage of Carrie Fisher as Princess Leia Organa, originally compiled for Star Wars: The Force Awakens, in the upcoming Star Wars: Episode IX, this raised an inevitable (and dark) question: To what extent did the studio want all of those accumulated digital renderings of Brolin to complete the movie in the event of his untimely death?
 “When we’re scanning somebody, we don’t know if it’s for stunt-double work, for replacement on contact shots that couldn’t have been shot,” says Hendler.
 “Or if it’s for concerns that, in case something happens, they’ve got data of the actors to be able to create something that could maybe finish the movie.”

 Welcome to the inner workings of Hollywood’s worst-kept secret: the increasingly common practice of scanning actors to manipulate their digital images in postproduction.
 Most often employed in the service of stunt shots — which involve seamlessly grafting a movie star’s face onto the body of a stunt double doing something life-threatening — this relatively nascent technology is finding wide application at a time when it has become cheaper and easier to digitally re-create an actor during the editing process than for, say, a bloated Ben Affleck to try to regain the ripped musculature he achieved to portray Batman six months removed from Justice League’s principal photography.
 Or to de-age or provide digital face-lifts for other performers.
 Or for Chris Evans to starve himself to play a 98-pound weakling in Captain America: The Winter Soldier.